jumanjiman/docker-eiffelstudio/README.md

 ## About

-This container is available [in the Docker Index](https://index.docker.io/u/jumanjiman/eiffelstudio/).
+This image is available [in the Docker Index](https://index.docker.io/u/jumanjiman/eiffelstudio/).

 In order to use `jumanjiman/eiffelstudio`, you need to have Docker [installed on your machine](http://www.docker.io/gettingstarted/#anchor-0).

-In this container:
+In this image:

 - EiffelStudio 13.11 (GPL version) from http://www.eiffelstudio.com/
 - Fedora 20 base image from https://index.docker.io/u/mattdm/fedora/